 5109.405-1 Continuation of current contracts.

 (a) Orders placed under a requirements contract may create a situation in which a contract continues notwithstanding the debarment, suspension, or proposed debarment of a contractor.
-Army contracting officers shall make decisions regarding whether to terminate a contract and the type of contract termination action, if any, only after review by command contracting and technical personnel, and by legal counsel to ensure the propriety of the proposed action in compliance with federal law and regulation.
+Army Contracting officers shall make decisions regarding whether to terminate a contract and the type of contract termination action, if any, only after review by command contracting and technical personnel, and by legal counsel to ensure the propriety of the proposed action in compliance with federal law and regulation.

-(b) See 5109.405(a) for procedures on obtaining the agency head determination.
+(b) See AFARS 5109.405(a) for procedures on obtaining the agency head determination.

 5109.405-2 Restrictions on subcontracting.

-(a) See 5109.405(a) for procedures on obtaining the agency head determination.
+(a) See AFARS 5109.405(a) for procedures on obtaining the agency head determination.

 5109.406 Debarment.